The Story of Kelly's Famous & Cookie Dough Creamery

 Kelly spent four months trying all kinds of tricks.
 Some tricks would produce a spongy dough.
 Not good.
 Not the right texture for cookie dough.
 Other tricks would produce a fluffy dough.
 Again, not good.
 Also not the right texture for cookie dough.
 Another trick was to make it with pudding mix.
 Not good.
 Again, not the right texture for cookie dough (were we serving cookie dough or pudding?).
 And sometimes the texture was just right, but the flavor was now way off.
 She kept on trying.

 After many, many trials, she finally nailed it.
-She had me taste her latest attempt, and it was soft and just the right flavor.
+She had me taste her latest attempt, and it was soft, just the right flavor, and made with real butter.
 She did it!
-She created edible cookie dough that keeps a soft texture when refrigerated!
+She created real edible cookie dough that keeps a soft texture when refrigerated!

 The mall dying on Cookie Dough Creamery was like pouring salt in already existing wound of ours.
 And then the pandemic arrived and we watched the world fall apart.
 As a result of experiencing so many things out of our control that determine our destiny as a retail storefront business, any thoughts we entertained of investing in the build out of a second Cookie Dough Creamery location (and a third ice cream shop location for us) were extinguished.
 We were done gambling in the commercial retail real estate game.
+We have concluded we don't have the skills needed to succeed in that game, and we're not going to lose our shirts gambling in that game again.
 As a result, we did what we needed to do to move on with our lives, and Cookie Dough Creamery became nothing but a memory for us.

-We brainstormed, and we realized that we don't need to invest in the buildout of a 3rd ice cream shop to give our fans what they desire.
-Instead, all we need to do is to help existing and future ice cream shop entrepreneurs succeed by enabling them to create their own unique custom versions of the Cookie Dough Creamery experience.
+We brainstormed, and we realized that we don't need to invest in the buildout of a 3rd ice cream shop to make our fans happy again.
+Instead, all we need to do is operate a licensed "Ohio Home Bakery" (see: https://agri.ohio.gov/divisions/food-safety/resources/home-bakery).

-And from that epiphany Kellys Famous Foods LLC was born!
+And from that Kellys Famous Foods LLC was born!